Munyeell/ExData_Plotting1/README.md

-##This is munyeell resubmit for retake.
+##This is Munyeell submitted for retake.
 ## Introduction

 This assignment uses data from